Education Law Reform

 The federal government became involved in education reform over the past two decades through education law and initiatives like the No Child Left Behind Act (NCLB) of 2001 and the Race to the Top Fund.
 Title VI, Title IX, and various laws dealing with discrimination in education have also resulted in significant changes at the national level.

 The NCLB is the most recent iteration of the Elementary and Secondary Education Act of 1965, which is the largest source of federal spending on elementary and secondary education.
 NCLB covers numerous federal education programs, including the annual assessment and measurement of student progress in reading and mathematics.
 It required school districts to make sure all students were proficient in grade-level math and reading by 2014, and to make adequate yearly progress towards a grade-appropriate goal.
 States were required to test students in science once in certain grades.
 The test results needed to be publicly reported, both in the aggregate and for certain subgroups such as English language learners and major racial and ethnic groups.

 In 2011, states were permitted to request flexibility in meeting some of the NCLB requirements.
-Forty-three states and Washington D.C. applied for a waiver from the NCLB targets and were granted waivers.
 States asking for waivers had to demonstrate they would implement certain reforms to their academic standards, assessments, and accountability systems.
 These waivers permitted states to also opt out of mandatory interventions for school districts that failed to meet requirements to staff only highly qualified teachers in local schools.
 States that do not have waivers are still required to follow the mandates of NCLB.